tdlib/td/example/README.md

 You can also use [TDLibCore](https://github.com/ph09nix/TDLibCore) library.

-Also see [Unigram](https://github.com/UnigramDev/Unigram), which is a full-featured client rewritten from scratch in C# using TDLib SDK for Universal Windows Platform in less than 2 months, [egram.tel](https://github.com/egramtel/egram.tel) – a cross-platform Telegram client written in C#, .NET Core, ReactiveUI and Avalonia, or
+Also, see [Unigram](https://github.com/UnigramDev/Unigram), which is a full-featured client rewritten from scratch in C# using TDLib SDK for Universal Windows Platform in less than 2 months, [egram.tel](https://github.com/egramtel/egram.tel) – a cross-platform Telegram client written in C#, .NET Core, ReactiveUI and Avalonia, or
 [telewear](https://github.com/telewear/telewear) - a Telegram client for Samsung watches.